jnozzi/cocoadev.com/markdown/OtherBooks.md

 ***Description:**
 "Refactoring: Improving the Design of Existing Code" starts off with an example on refactoring a simple Java application.
 It then provides further detail on detecting when you need to refactor and why it is important.
 This book also provides a catalog of many refactorings to apply in different situations.
 Each refactoring provides a quick example (code or UML diagram), steps in order to accomplish the refactoring, and a detailed example and description of the refactoring process.

 *I must say, this book has improved my programming technique more than any other book I have read.
 (No more spaghetti code for me!)
-Even though I have no experience with Java, the examples are easy to understand and all ideas found in this book can be applied to Objective-C. A must read for any experienced programmer wanting to improve the design of their code. -- General/RyanBates*
+Even though I have no experience with Java, the examples are easy to understand and all ideas found in this book can be applied to Objective-C. A must read for any experienced programmer wanting to improve the design of their code. -- RyanBates*

 ***Amazon Link:**
 http://www.amazon.com/exec/obidos/ISBN=0201485672